 See Appendix I of [BT.2021] for more information on stereoscopic vision tests.

-[Editor’s note: above description may need more information about the 3D acuity test.]
+Information from vision testing is important to record and analyse.
+However, this information does not need to be used for subject screening.

 12.2.2 Color blindness and vision testing